 Growing up on a farm surrounded by animals ranging from family dogs to turkeys, Dale's love for animals goes back as far as she can remember.
 Dale has spent many years fostering HSTT dogs and puppies and has a beautiful dog, Alyeska, a pure bred Siberian Husky and Scout an Australian Shepherd-Sheltie mix, both adopted from HSTT.
 Dale lives with her fiance and dogs and hopes to add a cat to the family soon.

 Erin Ellis started with the Humane Society of Truckee-Tahoe in May of 2008 as the Volunteer & Foster Progam Manager.
-Her position has evolved to Volunteer and Humane Education Program Manager.
-She oversees volunteer programs including all shelter volunteers and the pet assisted therapy program as well as all Humane Education progams.
+Her position has evolved to Volunteer and Humane Education Programs Director.
+She oversees volunteer programs including all shelter volunteers and the Pet Assisted Therapy programs as well as all Humane Education progams.
 She has had a love of animals and the desire to help them since she was very young.
 Over the years she has volunteered and worked as a Public Relations Intern for different animal welfare organizations.
 She has also been featured as a speaker at several conferences.

 Erin was originally from Sacramento, but came to the beautiful Truckee area in 2006 after graduating from the California University of Sacramento with a degree in Organizational Communication.
 She worked as a marketing manager before taking the position here at the Humane Society.
-She lives with her husband, Nate, daughter, Emma, and two dogs, Chloe and Joie.
+She lives with her husband, Nate, daughter, Emma, and twins, Isabella and Kellen.

 Originally from the Chico area, Emily’s passion for the outdoors coupled with her love for adventure led her straight to the Tahoe Basin.
 Here she enjoys volunteering, hiking, biking, camping, swimming, and all that the Truckee area has to offer!
 Utilizing her love of animals and creativity Emily has the tools it takes to find you the perfect pet.